-The PD-1 Unmanned Aerial System is equipped with gas powered fixed-wing UAV, EO/IR camera system, data links and ground control station.
-The UAV’S endurance is up to 10 hours with 8 kg payload, it can perform varieties of missions like surveillance, aerial photography, agriculture, search and rescue and public safety applications.
+The PD-1 Unmanned Aerial System is equipped with a gas-powered fixed-wing UAV, EO/IR camera system, data links and a ground control station.
+The UAV’s endurance is up to 10 hours with an 8 kg payload, it can perform a variety of missions like surveillance, aerial photography, agriculture, search and rescue and public safety applications.

 Asisguard SONGAR™ Armed Drone